ono-midori/ono-midori.github.io/techs/zguide.md

 zmq_msg_send (&message, socket, 0);
 ```

-Note that you don’t call zmq_msg_close() after sending a message–libzmq will do this automatically when it’s actually done sending the message.
+Note that you don't call zmq_msg_close() after sending a message–libzmq will do this automatically when it's actually done sending the message.

 There is no way to do zero-copy on receive: ZeroMQ delivers you a buffer that you can store as long as you wish, but it will not write data directly into application buffers.

-On writing, ZeroMQ’s multipart messages work nicely together with zero-copy.
+On writing, ZeroMQ's multipart messages work nicely together with zero-copy.
 In traditional messaging, you need to marshal different buffers together into one buffer that you can send.
 That means copying data.
 With ZeroMQ, you can send multiple buffers coming from different sources as individual message frames.
 Send each field as a length-delimited frame.
 To the application, it looks like a series of send and receive calls.
-But internally, the multiple parts get written to the network and read back with single system calls, so it’s very efficient.
+But internally, the multiple parts get written to the network and read back with single system calls, so it's very efficient.

 ### Pub-Sub Message Envelopes

 In the pub-sub pattern, we can split the key into a separate message frame that we call an envelope.
 If you want to use pub-sub envelopes, make them yourself.
-It’s optional, and in previous pub-sub examples we didn’t do this.
-Using a pub-sub envelope is a little more work for simple cases, but it’s cleaner especially for real cases, where the key and the data are naturally separate things.
+It's optional, and in previous pub-sub examples we didn't do this.
+Using a pub-sub envelope is a little more work for simple cases, but it's cleaner especially for real cases, where the key and the data are naturally separate things.

 ![](./pics/zmq/fig23.png)

 Subscriptions do a prefix match.
 That is, they look for “all messages starting with XYZ”.
-The obvious question is: how to delimit keys from data so that the prefix match doesn’t accidentally match data.
-The best answer is to use an envelope because the match won’t cross a frame boundary.
+The obvious question is: how to delimit keys from data so that the prefix match doesn't accidentally match data.
+The best answer is to use an envelope because the match won't cross a frame boundary.
 Here is a minimalist example of how pub-sub envelopes look in code.
 This publisher sends messages of two types, A and B.

 The envelope holds the message type: